sciZer0/7/v/README.md

 Each applicant (possibly anonymous) must find a way to prove their qualification and usefulness for the Vote blockchain, and can for this use Hyde Park.

-Each person being in the position of Contributor may be dropped out of the position by users (Voters) through democratic voting (Competitive Quadratic Voting).
+Each person being in the position of Contributor may be dropped out of the position by Voters through democratic voting (Competitive Quadratic Voting).

 *The very first 15 persons are appointed to the positions of Contributor by an initiative group.*